 If you will finish the entire test in less than 180 minutes time without skipping any question; your machine will give you 12 more questions (maximum) to answer.
 You will be given the choices to attempt these questions or skip.

 The extra questions will be asked from Physics, Chemistry and Mathematics.
 This is the additional feature of BITSAT Computer Based Test to score as per your ability.

 “Attempt those extra 12 questions only after weighing your risk: benefit ratio.
 Those extra questions are not exactly easy (and not hard either, but you never know.)
 Go for them only if you’re confident enough, otherwise it’s better to play it safe and avoid the negative marking,” advises Chirag.

-Below are some preparation tips for BITSAT 2022:
+Below are some BITSAT preparation tips:

 BITSAT is one of the toughest engineering entrance exams in India.
 Cracking it can require dedication and tenacity.
 Reading and re-reading the topics until everything is clear is absolutely necessary.
 Manage time and answers efficiently.
 Don’t dwell on a question for too long.

 “Whatever be the format of exam, the concepts for Physics, Chemistry and Mathematics remain the same and the preparation should be more or less similar as for other engineering entrance exams like JEE Main and VITEEE.
 BITSAT focuses more on the basics and is a high scoring exam with cut offs going as high as 60% of the maximum marks,” says Chirag.